dann1/one-deploy/arch_single_local.md

 ```shell
 ansible-playbook -i inventory/local.yml opennebula.deploy.main
 ```
-Once the execution of the playbook finish your new OpenNebula cloud is ready.
+After execution of the playbook is finished, your new OpenNebula cloud is ready.
 [You can now head to the verification guide](sys_verify).